What is a watershed?

 Stream health is one of the best ways to measure the health of the surrounding watershed.
 A healthy stream has clean water, habitat for fish and wildlife, and enough room to flow through our landscapes.
 If we work together, we can all support healthy streams.

-Bellevue borders Lake Washington and Lake Sammamish, and has three small lakes – Phantom Lake, Larsen Lake and Lake Bellevue.
+Bellevue borders Lake Washington and Lake Sammamish, and has three small lakes – Phantom Lake, Larsen Lake, and Lake Bellevue.
 Over 800 acres (or 1,000 football fields) of wetlands in Bellevue help prevent stormwater runoff from causing floods or erosion.
 Our wetlands also provide habitat for fish and wildlife.

 What do you think of when you think of a healthy stream?

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share What is a watershed? on Facebook Share What is a watershed? on Twitter Share What is a watershed? on Linkedin Email What is a watershed? link

 <span class="translation_missing" title="translation missing: en-US.projects.blog_posts.show.load_comment_text">Load Comment Text</span>